brakhane/Orisa/README.rst

 License
 -------
-Orisa is licensed under the GNU AGPL version 3.
+Orisa's code is licensed under the GNU AGPL version 3.

 Basically it means that you have to give every user of your bot (which is every discord user on your server) the same rights you got; the right to see and modify the source.

-If you make modifications, you are required to disclose them to the users of your modified bot.
+If you make modifications, you are required to disclose them to the users of your modified bot, you also must make it obvious that your bot is not the official Orisa bot.

+Be sure to check the LICENSE file for further restrictions on using this bot.